IMarkoMC/Tokens/FAQ.md

 # How to keep your bot token safe
 Please use ENV variables so if some bad actor finds your bot he cannot use your token to nuke your server/other servers

-# Fake verification bots
-You can see all the information of the fake verification bots that i found [here](Fake%20verification%20bot%20information)

 # Nonsense issues
 All nonsense issues will be closed and deleted a short time afterwards and the user will be blocked.
 I'm not wasting time with 12yo that copy and paste code